Functionality

 When are program objects generated

-If a program object is in some way affected, the generated code is set as 'stale' to indicate it needs to be generated again.
-For example, in case of new, updated, or deleted assignments, or new, updated, or deleted parameter values.
+If a program object is affected in any way, the generated code is marked as 'stale' to indicate it needs to be re-generated.
+This occurs when any of the following aspects change:

 This is checked during the definition generation and code (group) generation.
 If a program object does not contain any code, it will always be generated.
 Once the program object code is generated, it is no longer considered 'stale'.